Implicit Graph Neural Diffusion Networks: Convergence, Generalization, and Over-Smoothing: Computational Complexity and Running Time of DIGNNs

 \subsection{Running time of DIGNNs}

-\cref{App:tab:time_homo} reports the averaged running time of DIGNN-$\Delta^{\text{(rw)}}$ and DIGNN-$\Delta_\Phi$ on several homophilic and heterophilic benchmark datasets.
+\cref{App:tab:time_homo} reports the averaged running time of DIGNN-$\Delta^{\text{(rw)}}$ and DIGNN-$\Delta_\Phi$ on several benchmark datasets.
 Our experiments are conducted on a server equipped with a GeForce RTX 2080 Ti and 12GB of GPU memory.